ruanluyu/AePluginDevWorkflow/README.md

 One of the toughest and boring tasks, when developing an Ae plugin, is the pixel format conversion algorithm.

-Since it seems to have not been proposed in a standard way, we would like to provide a good way to separate the pixel format converting off the main process algorithm.
+Since yet a standard way has not appeared, we would like to provide a good way to separate the pixel format converting off the main process algorithm.

 The algorithm coded in the way we provide can also be seamlessly transferred to any host(PhotoShop, OBS, etc.).
 The extra work of this transfer is only to add a new adaptor in step 3 & 4.